Newcastle to Dungog Charity Bike Ride

 5. Ride safely and considerately of other cyclists and road users.

-7. Ride two abreast in a wide bike lane or single file on narrow roads.
+6. Ride two abreast in a wide bike lane or single file on narrow roads.

-8. Help any rider who needs assistance.
+7. Help any rider who needs assistance.

-9. No participant is to wear headphones or similar devices whilst participating in the event, and shall remain alert of their surroundings and attentive to instructions given by organisers or other authorities
+8. No participant is to wear headphones or similar devices whilst participating in the event, and shall remain alert of their surroundings and attentive to instructions given by organisers or other authorities

 Event withdrawal

 Please contact the nearest marshal if you are unable to continue.
-We need to be notified for safety purposes so that you are not unaccounted for at the finish.
+We need to be notified for safety purposes so that you are accounted for at the finish.
 A marshal can also contact the sag wagon.
 The sag wagon can take you to the water stops or finish where there will be refreshments and a safe place to be picked up by relatives etc.

 Contingency Plan

 The ride will go ahead rain hail or shine.
 However, in the case where police deem conditions to be unsafe to host the event then we will advise cancellation on the news section of our website.
-We will also endeavour to contact participants by email or sms.
+We will also endeavour to contact participants by email or SMS.

 If the event is cancelled we may do one or more of the following:

-• Reschedule to the next day, Sunday 25th September 2022
+• Reschedule to the next day, Sunday 22nd October 2023

 • Offer a full refund.